AlexJinyuLiu/CSC207_Trader_Project/phase1/README.txt

             (2) Remove an item from wishlist
             (3) Remove an item from available items (2) View user stats
-            (1) Send EntityPack.Item Validation request
+            (1) Send Item Validation request
             (2) Remove an item from available items (3) Remove an item from your wishlist
             (0) Exit to main menu
         (3) Request an unfreeze
         (4) View other users
-            Enter a number to view a EntityPack.User's page:
+            Enter a number to view a User's page:
             (1) send a message to userToView
             (2) add one of userToView's items to the wishlist (3) send a trade request to userToView